 How to Play PUBG PC Lite Outside Thailand from Anywhere?

-Although the lite game is available in beta version, we can bet our lives that it won’t deter any PC user from downloading it.
+Although the lite game is available, we can bet our lives that it won’t deter any PC user from downloading it.
 If anything, the makers of the game themselves, presumably, don’t want all the PC gamers to get their hands on the lite version at the same time since they have only made the lite PC version of the game available in Thailand only.

 No prizes for guessing then that the version is aptly named PUBG Project Thailand.
 A timeline for the global availability of the game hasn’t been announced yet, but we sure as heck don’t care about it since we can play it right now with PureVPN!